algebra : simultaneous equations

 The reader may wish to verify the result by one of the other methods given above.

-Example - by a graphical method find the coodinates of a point that satisfies the equations x+y=5 and y-2x=-2
+By a graphical method find the coodinates of a point that satisfies the equations x + y = 5 and y - 2x = -2 .

 x